On the p-adic weight-monodromy conjecture for complete intersections in toric varieties: A log-free Hyodo--Kato cohomology

 \section{A log-free Hyodo--Kato cohomology}

-In this appendix, we discuss a motivic way to equip the {$K_0$-}overconvergent de Rham realization with a $(\varphi,N)$-structure which does not make any reference to the Hyodo--Kato isomorphism or log structures.
+In this appendix, we discuss a motivic way to equip the {$K_0$-}overconvergent de Rham realization with a $(\varphi,N)$-structure which does not make any reference to the Hyodo--Kato isomorphism or log structures\footnote{{An expanded version of this section can be found in \cite{BGV}}}.
 This procedure can be done in the $\ell$-adic realization as well, see \cite[Section 11]{ayoub-etale}.

 The basic idea is to note that the graded pieces with respect to the weight filtration on the de Rham realization factors over the motivic nearby cycle functor $\Psi$, giving a formula $\gr_k^{\omega}H^*_{\dR,K_0}(X)\cong\gr_k^\omega H^*_{\rig}(\Psi(X))$.
 Since the functor $\Psi$ is equipped with a monodromy operator $N$, this is also reflected on the (weight filtration of the) cohomology groups.
 This is in accordance with the formulas of \cite{mokrane}.